 Gracie Fernandina was founded in February of 2009 to provide northern Florida and southern Georgia the opportunity to learn Brazilian Jiu-Jitsu from the best in the world.
-Gracie Fernandina has captured numerous competition medals in many different organizations including: The Good Fight, The Florida State Championships, The North American Grappling Association (NAGA), The International Sport Grappling Association (ISGA) and The BJJ Grand Prix.
+Gracie Fernandina has captured numerous competition medals in many different organizations including: The Florida State Championships, The North American Grappling Association (NAGA), The International Sport Grappling Association (ISGA), The BJJ Grand Prix, and The Good Fight Submission Only Tournament.

 Our competition record proves Gracie Fernandina’s Jiu-Jitsu instruction is second to none.
 You simply will not find a better place to learn Brazilian Jiu-Jitsu in the Fernandina / Yulee or St. Mary’s / Kingland areas.

-With your monthly dues you will receive unlimited jiu-jitsu classes at our Gracie Fernandina Academy and the opportunity to attend seminars from the biggest names in MMA and Brazilian Jiu-Jitsu (some past seminars include Relson Gracie, Rhalan Gracie, and Phil Cardella).
+With your monthly dues you will receive unlimited jiu-jitsu classes at our Gracie Fernandina Academy, access to our members only Facebook group, and the opportunity to attend seminars from the biggest names in MMA and Brazilian Jiu-Jitsu (some past seminars include Relson Gracie, Rhalan Gracie, Steve Diaz and Phil Cardella).
 There are no hidden fees, no sign-up fees, and no registration fees.

 What to expect your first class

 When you show up to class for the first time you will see others wearing a Gi.
 A Brazilian Jiu-Jitsu gi is different from a traditional martial arts gi because it is made of very strong cotton fibers.
 You don’t need a gi to get started but eventually you will want to get one.
 Training in a gi will make you more technical in the long run.
-It is recommended that, for your first gi, you purchase one of our quality gis starting at only $80.00 by clicking one of the pictures below.
+It is recommended that, for your first gi, you purchase an inexpensive gi.
+We offer gis for sale but you can also find great deals online.

 Class will usually begin with a 10-15 minute warm-up.
 These warm-ups are designed to get the body loose and to strengthen the muscles that are most commonly used in Jiu-Jitsu.
 Don’t be discouraged if it’s too much at first.
 The warm-up is for your benefit, so go at your own pace.